Creamy, comforting and classic — this Southern-style baked cornbread

 - In a large bowl, whisk together the eggs, cream, milk, and sugar.

 - Combine toasted cornbread and corn and place into a large casserole dish.
-Pour the custard over the cornbread mixture and top with grated cheese.
+Pour the custard over the cornbread mixture.

 - Bake until the custard sets and the top browns, about 40-45 minutes.
 Let sit for a few minutes before serving or serve at room temperature.